bcgov/namex/solr/docs/build-notes.md

 OpenShift project.
 Before creating these Solr artifacts, the `namex-solr-base` image must exist in the OpenShift project `servicebc-ne-tools`.
 See the `bcgov/namex-solr` on GitHub for details if this image does not exist.

-This documentation assumes that `oc.exe` from OpenShift Origin Client Tools has been installed and that the user has an account on the Pathfinder OpenShift cluster.
+This documentation assumes that `oc.exe` from OpenShift Origin Client Tools has been installed and that the user is either running Minishift locally or has an account on the Pathfinder OpenShift cluster.

 ## Log in to OpenShift

-Log into the [OpenShift Web Console](https://console.pathfinder.gov.bc.ca:8443/console).
+Log into the `OpenShift Web Console`.
 Click the drop-down for your username in the upper-right corner, and select `Copy Login Command`.
 Paste the command into your shell:

 ```
 C:\> oc login https://console.pathfinder.gov.bc.ca:8443 --token=<blahblahblah>